 Identifying Assets for Probate

-Once the probate process begins, the executor must identify all of the decedent’s assets as well as their value.
-This usually means diving into banking and investment account statements, insurance policies, tax documents and more.
+Once the probate process begins, the executor must identify all of the decedent’s assets and their value.
+This usually means diving into banking and investment account statements, tax documents and more.

-Some states require executors to provide the court with a document that details of the decedent’s assets, their value and notation on how that value was reached.
-This determines what’s known as date of death values.
+Some states require executors to provide the court with a document that details the decedent’s assets, their value and notation on how that value was reached.
+This determines the “date of death values.”

-The executor may also need to take take hold of physical property such as fine art and vehicles.
+The executor may also need to take physical possession of property such as fine art and vehicles.
 Moving into real estate isn’t necessary.
 But the executor would have to make sure property taxes, insurance and mortgage payments are properly covered throughout the probate process.
 The decedent’s estate can pay these and all other debts.